Garmin Edge 1030 Review

 With its retail premium, all of this feature-packed performance doesn't come cheap.
 It is the most expensive model we tested by far, quite a bit more than the Edge 830.
-We feel this computer is a good value to the consumer looking for the most fully featured and advanced navigation cycling computer available.
-There are much less expensive cycling computers that will please the vast majority of riders out there, but those who seek what the Edge 1030 delivers regarding features and performance will probably find it to be a good value.
+We feel this computer is a good value to the consumer looking for the most fully featured and advanced navigation cycling computer available and a large color touchscreen.
+There are much less expensive cycling computers that will please the vast majority of riders out there, but those who seek what the Edge 1030 delivers regarding features and performance will probably find it to be a decent value.
 If you seek nearly the same features in a smaller, lighter, and less expensive package then check out the Edge 830.

-The Edge 1030 is Garmin's top of line cycling computer.
+The Edge 1030 is Garmin's top-of-line cycling computer.
 The amount of features this powerful cycling computer has is hard to wrap your head around, but there is virtually nothing it doesn't do.
 It is the most advanced computer we have ever seen concerning navigation, with maps, routes, turn by turn directions and a whole lot more.
 Connectivity is also excellent, with loads of connected features through the Garmin Connect App and compatibility with ANT+ and Bluetooth Smart sensors.
-The price of admission is steep, but those who want next-level navigation and every feature imaginable will find it in the Edge 1030, our Top Pick for Features and Navigation Award winner.
+The price of admission is steep, but those who want next-level navigation and every feature imaginable will find it in the Edge 1030.